David-DiGioia/monet/README.md

 # vulkan-renderer

-A C++ render engine made using the Vulkan graphics API.
+A C++ game engine made using the Vulkan graphics API.

 The purpose of this project is to learn Vulkan and modern rendering techniques.